The Clear Edge

 What to watch during weeks 2–3:

-Clients who reply within 24-48 hours are being processed actively.
-They’re engaged.
-Most will accept or prepay.
+• Clients who reply within 24–48 hours are processing the change actively and are engaged.

-Clients who reply after 5-7 days are hesitant.
-They’re considering alternatives.
-These are your churn risks.
+• Clients who reply after 5–7 days are hesitant, are considering alternatives, and sit in your churn-risk bucket.

-“This seems high for what we’re getting.” = They’re price-sensitive.
-Unlikely to convert.
-Let them churn gracefully.
+• “This seems high for what we’re getting.”

 Don’t bend.
 Discounting the new rate defeats the entire protocol.
-You’ll end up with half your clients at $10.4K and half at $9K.
-That’s pricing chaos again.
+You’ll end up with half your clients at $10.4K and half at $9K, which puts you back in pricing chaos.

 Week 4: The Lock